A Brief Overview of Home Hemodialysis

 When home hemodialysis (HHD) was first attempted, it was difficult because the equipment was large and complicated.
 However, Scribner worked to make the process easier for patients, and by the 1970s, nearly 40% of the dialysis patient population in the United States was doing HHD.
 The percentage of patients on HHD dropped over the following 20 years as peritoneal dialysis (PD) began to grow in popularity, but in the 1990s, HHD began to gain favor in the dialysis community once again.
 Today, home hemodialysis (HHD) is growing in popularity due to developments in equipment, self-cannulation and training programs.

-Every home hemodialysis (HHD) patient must have a care partner to assist him or her with the dialysis process.
+Most home hemodialysis (HHD) patients require a care partner to assist with the dialysis process.
 A care partner could be a spouse, family member, friend, neighbor or professional care giver.
 The role of a care partner could include setting up the machine and supplies, inserting the dialysis needles into the patient's vascular access, recording the patient’s medical information on a chart and/or disconnecting and cleaning the machine after dialysis treatments.
 The role of a care partner will vary depending on the needs of the patient.
 Care partners go through the same training as patients so that they are prepared to assist in any way.